Comedies about cancer are a hard sell.

 Also, it’s really very good.

 There are very mild spoilers in this review, mostly about Rachael (Bryce Dallas Howard, aka, The Girlfriend).
 If you’ve ever seen a single interview for this movie, you probably already know all about The Girlfriend and her part to play in this film.
 Even if you haven’t, it’s pretty obvious where the character’s storyline is going almost immediately.
 Still, just so you know.
-If you want to know absolutely nothing about the film, best stay away.
+If you don’t want to know anything about the movie, skip this review until you watch it.

 Adam (Joseph Gordon-Levitt) is diagnosed with a rare form of spinal cancer.
 He tries to deal with it.
 So do his family and friends.
 Some people do a slightly better job of it than others.